duarteocarmo/interactive-dashboard-post/posts/part-1.md

 Once you have modified your dashboard, you can launch Voilà again to see the results.

-The most important thing about Voilà is that every time it runs, I actually re-runs your whole code, which yes, makes things a bit more slow, but also means that the results get updated every time the page is refreshed! :tada:
+The most important thing about Voilà is that every time it runs, it actually re-runs your whole code, which yes, makes things a bit slow, but also means that the results get updated every time the page is refreshed! :tada:

 ### 5. Deploying your notebook to the web